 Previously, I completed my Bachelor's degree in physics at ETH as well as a master's degree in theoretical physics at Perimeter Institute in Waterloo, Canada.
 I sure miss the geese :p

 What makes a good day?
 A surprising conversation with a stranger, a smile from a person I care about, a round of yoga and bjj to feel my neurons tingle and a dose of 100% dark chocolate.
 Whether or not you measure me, it's likely I'll be in a handstand.

-So far, I've moved around a bit: born in Austria, toddler years on Huntington Beach in sunny California, junior school near Munich, middle school in the little German city with the longest castle in the world.
-Sixth Form wearing a tie near London, couple of months learning 中文 in Shanghai.
-Bachelor's degree in physics from ETH in Zurich...
+I grew up as a bit of a global nomad: Born in Austria, toddler years on Huntington Beach in sunny California, junior school near Munich, middle school in the little German city with the longest castle in the world.
+Sixth Form near London, couple of months on exchange learning 中 文 in Shanghai.
+University life in Switzerland and Canada, interspersed with an internship at QuEra Computing Inc. in Boston...
 It's been a journey and it's all but over.
 I am thankful for this privilege and try to put the things I've learned along the road to good use.
-For a taste, check out the links below.

 I hope you find something in this corner of the WWW that makes your time here worth it!

 This year, I have shifted my main focus from physics to science communication for climate, energy and biodiversity.
 I am working at SPEED2ZERO initiative in Zurich for one year, before starting my PhD at the Harvard Quantum Initiative in fall 2024.